waiwera/waiwera/doc/user/setup_rock.rst

 In the equation for mass flux through the cell faces (see :ref:`function_evaluations`) the relative permeability :math:`k_r^p` is a factor applied the rock permeability :math:`k` for phase :math:`p`.
 The relative permeability curves describe how :math:`k_r^p` for each phase varies as a function of saturation.

 A variety of different types of relative permeability curves have been proposed.
 Waiwera offers several of these, and allows the desired curves to be specified in the JSON input file via the **"rock.relative_permeability"** value.
-This value is an object, containing a **"type"** string value which selects the type of curves, along with other parameters which depend on the curve type.
+This value is an object, containing a **"type"** string value which selects the type of curve, along with other parameters which depend on the curve type.

 The different types of relative permeability curves available in Waiwera are described below.